Analogue Gravity Models From Conformal Rescaling: The Acoustic Metric

 Let us then make the following observation.
 Consider we have a type of fluid with a specified Lagrangian $\cal{L}$ and an unspecified potential $V$.
 We would like to find a potential for the fluid that realizes a space-time metric which takes the form of the acoustic metric (\ref{gdownd}).
 We then first read off $\rho$ and $\vec v$ from the metric.
-With the previously made assumptions that the fluid be vorticity free and barotropic, this will result in two equations of motions (\ref{continuity}) and (\ref{euler3}).
-In general, however, not both equations can be solved and as~\eqref{eq:geff} does not depend on $V$ directly, it would appear that different choices of the potential would not suffice to remedy this, leading to the conclusion that the metric cannot in general be realized.
+With the previously made assumptions that the fluid be non-viscuos, vorticity-free and barotropic, this will result in two equations of motions (\ref{continuity}) and (\ref{euler3}).
+In general, however, both equations cannot be solved simultaneously.
+And since~\eqref{eq:geff} does not depend on $V$ directly, different choices of the potential do not remedy the problem.
+This leads to the conclusion that most metrics cannot be realized as gravitational analogues.
 Indeed this is the case e.g.~for the Schwarzschild-metric \cite{Barcelo:2005fc,Hossenfelder:2014gwa}.

 We will in the following show how to circumvent this impasse.